twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ```
 <div></div>

-The custom `UsersRequest` is then used as the callback's input type:
+The custom `UsersRequest` can then be used as the callback's input type:
 ```scala
 get("/users") { request: UsersRequest =>
   request